elsiklab/jbrowse_elasticsearch/README.md

   flatfile-to-json.pl.

-* Port 4730 is the default port for the express.js app, it can be overridden by a EXPRESS_PORT environment variable.
-Also, if your elasticsearch DB is not localhost:9200 then use the --elasticurl flags
+* http://localhost:4730 is the default express.js port

+* http://localhost:9200 is the default elasticsearch port

+* There are options for overriding these

 * With scripting enabled on the elasticsearch DB, it is best not to expose the API http://localhost:9200 publically.